KDevZilla/KDevzilla.github.io/index.md

 You can just click Download zip file to download the programs directly.\
 Some of the programs will also have a link to an article I submitted.

-For all of the Download zip file links, you can just download them then unzip then double click .exe to run the programs.
+For all of the Download zip file links, you can just download them unzip then double click .exe to run the programs.

 You click Project Information and source code when\
 	1. You would like to download the code.\
-	2. You would like to see more program information such as the rule or how to play the game.
+	2. You would like to see more program information such as the rules or how to play the game.
 ### Slide Puzzle
 [Download zip file](https://github.com/KDevZilla/SlidePuzzle/releases/download/v1.0.0/SlidePuzzle.zip) \
 [Project Information and source code](https://github.com/KDevZilla/SlidePuzzle)